Mic92/python-mpd2/README.rst

 -  Python 3 support (but you need at least Python 2.6)
 -  support for the upcoming client-to-client protocol
--  support for new commands from MPD v0.17 (seekcur, prio, prioid, config, searchadd, searchaddpl)
+-  support for new commands from MPD (seekcur, prio, prioid, config, searchadd, searchaddpl, listfiles, rangeid, addtagid, cleartagid, mount, umount, listmounts, listneighbors)
 -  remove deprecated commands (volume)
 -  explicitly declared MPD commands (which is handy when using for example `IPython <http://ipython.org>`__)